|Quick Facts: Barbers, Hairstylists, and Cosmetologists|

 |Postsecondary nondegree award|

 All states require barbers, hairstylists, and cosmetologists to be licensed.
-To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and then pass a state exam for licensure.
+To qualify for a license, candidates typically must graduate from a state-approved barber or cosmetology program and pass an exam.

-Employment of barbers, hairstylists, and cosmetologists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
-Population growth will lead to greater demand for hair care services.
+Overall employment of barbers, hairstylists, and cosmetologists is projected to grow 11 percent from 2021 to 2031, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for barbers, hairstylists, and cosmetologists.